 - Most shares have a cumulative feature.
-If the company misses a preferred share dividend payment, the unpaid dividends accrue in arrears and must be fully paid out before the common shareholders receive any dividend payment - Many preferred shares have the callable feature, which is a convenience to the issuer rather than the purchaser - Preferred shares generally only have voting privileges after a stated number of dividends have been omitted - Many preferred shares have purchase funds and/or sinking funds.
-The purchase fund feature is advantageous to the purchaser, acting as a price support
+If the company misses a preferred share dividend payment, the unpaid dividends accrue in arrears and must be fully paid out before the common shareholders receive any dividend payment.
+Non-cumulative means that if a dividend is missed, the dividends do not accrue - Most preferred shares have no stated maturity date - Almost all preferred shares are callable - The retraction feature gives the shareholders the right to force the company to buy back the shares - Preferred shares are generally granted voting privileges only if a stated number of dividends have been omitted